Sidhartht1607/Covidmask_wearing_prediction/README.md

 variable (y_test).

 However, the Heatmap ranges from 0 to 5, which means that none of the true response values in y_test can be below 1 since y_test ranges from 1 to 5.
 This constraint does not apply to the regression models, which can predict values ranging from 0 to 5 and can also produce float values.
 However, this does not apply to LDA, as it only predicts the class.

+## Potential Applications

+- **Public Health Interventions**: Insights from this dataset can inform the development of targeted public health campaigns aimed at promoting mask wearing and increasing adherence to recommended guidelines.
+- **Policy Decisions**: Policymakers can use the findings from this dataset to implement evidence-based policies and interventions to improve mask-wearing behavior within the university community.
+- **Research**: Researchers can leverage this dataset to explore the relationship between various psychosocial factors and mask-wearing behavior, contributing to the broader understanding of health behavior during pandemics.